sziliotti/nifi-samples/README.md

 * Master node with 2GB of RAM (Running the NameNode, Hue, ResourceManager etc. after installing the Hadoop services)
 * 2 slaves with 1GB of RAM each (Running DataNodes)

-As you can see, you'll need at least 8GB of free RAM to run this lab.
-If you have less, you can try to remove one machine from the Vagrantfile, or using Hadoop in a single node.
+You'll need at least 8GB of free RAM to run this lab.
+If you have less, you can try to remove one machine node from the Vagrantfile, or using Hadoop in a single node.
 This will lead to worse performance though!

+It runs the latest Cloudera Distribution Hadoop: **CDH5**, and allows you to practise the use of Cloudera Manager for installing the Hadoop stack.
+The goal of this is creating an environment ideally suited for [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html).
+This gives you the freedom to actually install the services you want, and change the configuration how you see fit.

+This README describes how to get the cluster with Cloudera Manager up and running.
+For more detailed instructions on how to install the whole Hadoop stack on that, you can use [this guide](https://blog.cloudera.com/blog/2014/06/how-to-install-a-virtual-apache-hadoop-cluster-with-vagrant-and-cloudera-manager/) on Cloudera blog.

 ## Ansible playbook and provisioning´s scripts structure
 This is how the provisioning´s scripts, ansible playbooks and roles are organized: